top of page

 How to Dry Brush the Face and Neck:

 Begin with clean dry skin and a dry brush (it is important that your brush does not get wet).
-Repeat each motion at least 5 times with gentle pressure and intentional movement.
+Repeat each dry brushing technique at least 5 times with gentle pressure and intentional movement.
 Avoid the delicate skin around the eyes and mouth.
 Province Apothecary lays out steps as follows:

 1. Start with downward swipes all over the neck from ear to shoulder to activate the lymph nodes and blood flow before working on the face.